SIG Sauer P320: Ortiz v. Sig Sauer, Inc.

 In September 2019, an Arizona gun owner who purchased a P320 in September 2016 initiated a class action lawsuit.
 It claims that SIG Sauer "continued to sell the flawed gun to the public", and that the upgrade offered "would still not fully compensate him for the significantly diminished resale value of his pistol".
-In March 2020, judge Joseph N. Laplante denied SIG Sauer's motion to dismiss the case.
+In March 2020, Judge Joseph N. Laplante denied SIG Sauer's motion to dismiss the case.
 In May 2020, a trial notice was issued, with pretrial statements due on 5 October 2021; in January 2021, the due date for pretrial statements was revised to 1 February 2022.
 The motion for class certification was denied in 2022.

 Green-Berrios v.
 Sig Sauer Inc.

-On January 4, 2022, a police officer, Elvis Ramon Green-Berrios, filed a lawsuit with United States District Court for the District of Puerto Rico claiming that his service pistol, a P320, discharged without the trigger being pulled.
+On January 4, 2022, a police officer, Elvis Ramon Green-Berrios, filed a lawsuit with the United States District Court for the District of Puerto Rico claiming that his service pistol, a P320, discharged without the trigger being pulled.
 Specifically, "As soon as he took hold of the holster at his waistband inside his pants, the P320 fired and hit him in his right thigh...".
 The lawsuit was dismissed in March 2025 after the plaintiff "admitting in court filed documents that his P320 pistol has no defects and does not discharge without a trigger pull."
-In a press release, SIG Sauer asserted this was the "18th frivolous or unsupported P320 unintentional discharge lawsuit dismissed".
+SIG Sauer stated that this was the eighteenth P320 unintentional discharge lawsuit to be dismissed.